MediaCBL/TrafficSystem/README.md

-# Traffic System Plugin
+# Traffic System Plugin (Experimental)

-**Spare-time, work-in-progress project exploring a simple traffic system.
-Intended as a reference and proof of concept rather than a production-ready solution.**
+Spare-time, work-in-progress project exploring a simple traffic system.
+Intended as a reference and proof of concept rather than a production-ready solution.

+---

+## Project Status

+This project is currently in active experimentation and prototyping.
+Development is done during spare time and focuses on exploring technical concepts rather than delivering a finalized system.

+Features, architecture, and APIs may change frequently.

+---

+## Scope and Goals

+The main objectives of this repository are:

+- Prototype a lightweight traffic system
+- Explore AI, pathing, and behavior logic
+- Test performance and scalability concepts
+- Validate design ideas for future projects or plugins

+This project is not intended to replace full-featured traffic or simulation frameworks.

+---

+## Disclaimer

+This repository is provided as-is.

+- Code quality may vary
+- Some systems may be incomplete
+- Limited documentation in early stages
+- Not production-ready

+Use this project mainly as a learning resource, reference, or starting point for your own implementations.

+---

+## Contributions

+Contributions, feedback, and ideas are welcome.
+However, this project prioritizes experimentation over long-term maintenance.

 ## Overview
-WORK IN PROGRESS.

 The **Traffic System Plugin** provides a modular and extensible framework for managing AI-driven traffic in Unreal Engine.
 It is designed to simulate vehicle movement along splines, handle intersections, basic collision awareness, and traffic flow logic in a clean and reusable way.